lucasmllr/text_recogition_project/README.md

 ## Dependencies
-The code is written in python 3.6 and requires the following packages: numpy, scipy, sklearn, pillow, pytorch, , opencv, matplotlib, os, pyperclip
+The code is written in python 3.6 and requires the following packages: numpy, scipy, sklearn, pillow, pytorch, opencv, matplotlib, os, pyperclip

 ## Installation
-To use the program clone this repository, navigate to it in the terminal and start the interface with the following cammand:
+To use the program clone this repository, navigate to it in the terminal and run the interface:

-´´´
+'''
-python interface.py
+$python interface.py
-´´´
+'''

 ## Documentation
-A documentation is available on this repositories GitHub page:
+A documentation is available on this repositories GitHub page [here](https://lucasmllr.github.io/text_recogition_project/)